Skip to main content

 Retro Gaming - Anbernic RG351p Portable Handled

-Retro Gaming has come a long way since the early PC emulators.
-I was curious at how well a portable handheld could handle emulation and am impressed with the Anbernic RG351p.
-Based on online reviews the RG351p is probably the best handheld for those serious about portable retro gaming and only want to own 1 device.
+Retro gaming has come a long way since the early PC emulators.
+I was curious about how well a portable handheld could handle emulation and am impressed with the Anbernic RG351p.
+Based on online reviews, the RG351p is probably the best handheld for those serious about portable retro gaming and who want to own just one device.

-The RG351p is by no means 'perfect', but there are no perfect portable handhelds and its competitors using the same chipset may have features and capabilities that out class the RG351p, but have their own share of drawbacks.
+The RG351p is by no means perfect, but there are no perfect portable handhelds.
+Its competitors using the same chipset may have features and capabilities that outclass the RG351p, but they also come with their own drawbacks.

-The target audience for the RG351p are casual gamers who plan to spend 15-30 minutes in a gaming session.
-It can run for much longer multi-hour sessions, but really this is for casual gamers.
+The target audience for the RG351p is casual gamers who plan to spend 15 to 30 minutes in a gaming session.
+It can run for longer multi-hour sessions, but really this is for casual gamers.

-When shopping around for a portable, I evaluated the following devices:
+When shopping around for a portable device, I evaluated the following options:

 • Retroid Pocket 2